kulshekhar/ts-jest/docs/user/config/tsConfig.md

 title: TypeScript Config option
 ---

-The `tsConfig` option allows you to define the which `tsconfig` JSON file to use.
-An inline compiler options object can also be specified instead of the path to a file.
+The `tsConfig` option allows you to define the which `tsconfig.json` file to use.
+The content of a `tsconfig.json` file can also be passed as an object instead of a file path.

-By default, TSJest will do like `tsc` and use the project's `tsconfig.json` file.
-If it cannot find one, it'l use defaults TypeScript compiler options (except `es5` is used as target instead of `es3`).
+By default, ts-jest will mimick `tsc` and use the projects `tsconfig.json` file.
+If it cannot find one, it'll use the default TypeScript compiler options (except `es5` is used as target instead of `es3`).

-If you need to use defaults and force TSJest to use the defaults even if there is a `tsconfig.json`, you can set this option to `false`.
+If you need to use defaults and force ts-jest to use the defaults even if there is a `tsconfig.json` in your project, you can set this option to `false`.

 ### Examples

 #### Path to a `tsconfig` file:

 The path should be relative to the current working directory where you start Jest from.
-You can also use `<rootDir>` in the path, or use an absolute path (this last one is strongly not recommanded).
+You can also use `<rootDir>` in the path to start from the project root dir.

 <div class="row"><div class="col-md-6" markdown="block">